 Thai children are taught to make a habit of using these polite endings from a young age.
 Thai women end sentences with “ka” while Thai men use “krub” as dictated by social etiquette.
 What’s surprising is that many Thais still feel the need to say “ka” or “krub” even when they are not speaking or writing in Thai.

 “In Thai ‘krub’ and ‘ka’ are polite particles added to the end of a sentence.
-There is no equivalent version of them in English,” said Tirote Thongnuan, a language expert and lecturer at Kasetsart University’s Translation Department.
+There is no equivalent version of them in English,” said Tirote Thongnuan, a language expert and lecturer at Kasetsart University’s Department of Foreign Languages.